 - Russulas: This mushroom family has brittle stems and gills.
 Russulas are not easy to identify without thorough study.
 Some of them are poisonous, some don’t taste good, while others are delicious.
 Tasting a tiny bit of the Russulas can help you identify whether or not they are edible.
 However, only taste the mushroom if you are 100% sure it is from the Russulas family.

-Learn the Spore Print Colors
+Learn How to Make a Spore Print

-You can get spore prints by cutting off the stem from a mushroom and placing the gills face-down on a piece of paper or clear glass overnight.
+You can get spore prints by cutting off the stem from a mushroom and placing the gills face-down on a piece of white paper or clear glass overnight.

 Learn the Scientific Names